-Spring officially begins on March 20 this year with the spring equinox.
+Spring officially begins on March 20, 2023 with the spring equinox.
 But, our city’s mild weather means there are a lot of spring activities in Atlanta to enjoy even sooner!

 From festivals and food tours to sporting events and outdoor adventures, there’s something in this guide for everyone!

 A few of our favorite Spring Activities in Atlanta 2023:

-Read on for more details on these activities and more.
+Read on for more details on these activities, and more ideas!